 Unfortunately, I have not seen a wide variety of opinion among ALJs on this subject.
 My experience has been that if my client is not taking strong pain medicine, the ALJ often does not believe his or her testimony about debilitating pain.

 In summary, degenerative disc disease and Social Security disability is a complex subject.
 It is impossible to address all of the relevant considerations in a single blog post.
 If you have degenerative disc disease and are considering applying for disability benefits, feel free to contact me for a free phone consultation by clicking here – Contact a Disability Attorney.

 Degenerative Disc Disease is a complex medical condition.
-Valuable information about Degenerative Disc Disease can be obtained from the web sites below.
+Valuable information about Degenerative Disc Disease can be obtained from the links below.